Binary-ShadowMonarch/Bookapp/README.md

 - Add reading statistics and analytics
 - Implement offline reading support as a PWA (progressive web application, that popup to install it as an app to use it offline)
 - Page flipping animations for paginated view
-- Global EPUB store (though I have no idea how to implement this legally - I don't want to illegally distribute authors' work, only books that authors themselves made available for free)
+- Global EPUB store (though I have no idea how to implement this legally - I don't want to illegally distribute authors' work, only books that authors themselves made available to read for free)

 ## How to Run This Thing

-1. Open .env_template and fill in your configuration (as per the names)
+1. Get the source file and Open .env_template then fill in your configuration and save it as .env (as per the names)
 2. Run `docker-compose --env-file ./.env up --build -d`
 3. Visit `http://localhost:4353`

-The setup is pretty straightforward thanks to Docker, but you'll need to configure Google OAuth (authorized JS origin, callbacks and redirect URLs) and SendGrid (specifically) for email verification if you want all the features to work.
+The setup is pretty straightforward thanks to Docker, but you'll need to configure Google OAuth (authorized JS origin, callbacks and redirect URLs) and SendGrid (for local accounts) for email verification if you want all the features to work.

 ## Deployment